9 warning signs of bad IT architecture

 White papers

 You see a bunch of warning signs.
-You organize an enterprise technical architecture management group.
+You organise an enterprise technical architecture management group.
 You hire an expert or two.
 And their productivity is enormous.

 Enormous, that is, if you measure productivity in terms of the number of white papers they publish.
 Changing how work gets done in IT?
 Of course they’ll change it.
 So long, that is, as everyone reads their white papers, admires their business, and follows their instructions.